2b-t/myactuator_rmd/ReadMe.md

 ## 0. Overview
-This repository holds a **CAN driver for the [MyActuator RMD X actuator series](https://www.myactuator.com/rmd-x)** written in modern C++17 using [Linux's SocketCAN](https://docs.kernel.org/networking/can.html).
-The driver is also exposed to Python through Python bindings generated with [pybind11](https://github.com/pybind/pybind11).
+This repository holds a **CAN driver software development kit** (SDK) for the [**MyActuator RMD X actuator series**](https://www.myactuator.com/rmd-x) written in modern C++17 using [Linux's SocketCAN](https://docs.kernel.org/networking/can.html).
+The driver SDK is also exposed to Python through Python bindings generated with [pybind11](https://github.com/pybind/pybind11).

 ## 1. Installation

-This driver requires the **following dependencies** to be installed.
+This driver SDK requires the **following dependencies** to be installed.
 For Debian Linux they can be installed through `apt` as follows:

 ```bash
 $ sudo apt-get install -y build-essential cmake